 Suppression - Fire Engines

-One of the most used suppression vehicles that not only transports firefighting personnel to the scene but also carries all necessary tools/equipment to the scene is the fire engine.
-The Fire Department currently has two (2) fire engines, both of our 2009 and 2015 engines have a 750-gallon water tank, a 30-gallon foam tank and can pump 1,500 gallons of water per minute.
+One of the most used suppression vehicles that not only transports firefighting personnel, but also carries all necessary tools/equipment to the scene is the fire engine.
+The Fire Department currently has a 2009 and a 2015 fire engine, both of which have a 750-gallon water tank, a 30-gallon foam tank and can pump 1,500 gallons of water per minute.
 Each vehicle carries 1000 ft of 4” large diameter hose, 600 ft of 2.5” hose and 900 ft of 1.75” hose to fight different type of fires and to assist neighboring fire departments.
-Each engine also has the needed tools to handle vehicle accidents with or without patron entrapments, small spills, and many more rescue emergencies.
-These engines are also capable of providing BLS medical services
+Each engine also has the needed tools to handle vehicle accidents with or without patient entrapments, small fuel spills, and other rescue emergencies.
+These engines are also capable of providing BLS medical services.

 Suppression - Aerial Ladder Trucks

-In addition to the fire engines in the fire department there are three (3) aerial ladder trucks or “Quints” that are similar in nature.
-Two (2) of the aerial/Quints are 1997’s vehicles and have a 500-gallon water tank with a 75-foot extendable/ retractable articulating ladder, a compliment of ground ladders ranging from 16 ft to 35 ft, 1,000 ft of 4” large diameter hose, 400 ft of 2.5” hose, 500 ft of 1.75” with both aerials’ having the capability of pumping 1,500 gallons of water per minute.
+In addition to the fire engines, there are three (3) aerial ladder trucks or “Quints” that are similar in nature.
+One(1) of the aerial/Quints is a 1997 vehicle with a 75-foot extendable/retractable articulating ladder and 1,000 ft. of 4” large diameter hose.
+The other is a 2021 vehicle with a 78-foot ladder, 1,000 ft. of 5" large diameter hose and a 30 gallon foam tank.
+Both have a 500-gallon water tank, a compliment of ground ladders ranging from 16 ft to 35 ft, 600 ft of 2.5” hose, 500-700 ft of 1.75” hose.
+Both aerials have the capability of pumping 1,500-2,000 gallons of water per minute.
 The third aerial/Quint is a 2018 with a 400 gallon water tank, a 30 gallon foam tank, a 100-foot extendable/ retractable articulating ladder, 950 ft of 5” large diameter hose, the same amount of ladders and smaller diameter fire hoses, and is capable of pumping 2,000 gallons of water per minute.